abelljs/abell-website/content/why-abell.md

 ### Control Over Bundling!

-Have a critical CSS/JS that needs to load as soon as user visits the page?
+Have critical CSS/JS that needs to load as soon as user visits the page?
 With Abell you can inline a CSS or JavaScript from component!

 <div class="tabbed-editor">
   <div class="menu">